worflor/woflo-petsplus-mod/docs/features/natures.md

 For example:

 - A **Frisky** pet might lean slightly toward playful emotions
-- A **Blossom** pet has super contageous emotions
+- A **Blossom** pet has contageous emotions, tugging nearby attention
 - A **Festival** pet greatly prefers crowds over isolation
+- A **Solace** pet prefers isolation over crowds
 - A **Scrappy** pet feels the need to prove itself

-The specifics of stat bonuses and emotional weights aren't critical to understand upfront.
-What matters is that natures give your pet a consistent behavioral flavor that fits their origin story.
-The variance ensures no two pets feel exactly the same, even with the same nature.
+- A **Lunaris** pet is different depending on when it became Lunaris, with variations like: *Lunaris Gemina*, *Astra-Lunaris*, *Lunaris Regis*, and *Vesper-Lunaris*, along with eight more.

+Nature specific variation documentation isn't done yet.

 ## Checking Your Pet's Nature